On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Related Works

 Our conceptualization of the process frame aims to avoid such ad-hoc representations by providing a language-agnostic generalization that allows existing modeling languages to be combined in a fairly non-restrictive manner.
-It shares the most similarities with the recently defined notion of Hybrid Business Process Representations (HBPRs)~\cite{DBLP:journals/is/AndaloussiBSKW20}, which are also highlighted in the ABPMS manifesto~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}.
+It shares the most similarities with the notion of Hybrid Business Process Representations (HBPRs)~\cite{DBLP:journals/is/AndaloussiBSKW20}, which are also highlighted in the ABPMS manifesto as a potential starting point~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}.
 Most HBPRs actually predate the term itself, with one of the earliest examples being ``pockets of flexibility''~\cite{DBLP:conf/er/SadiqSO01,DBLP:journals/is/SadiqOS05}, that allows workflows to contain ``pockets'' where concrete executions are flexibly decided at runtime according to the requirements of that pocket.
-Interestingly, the original iteration of \declare~\cite{DBLP:conf/edoc/PesicSA07} also supports hierarchical composition of declarative constraints and procedural YAWL workflows~\cite{DBLP:books/sp/yawl10}, making it another early example of an HBPR.
+Interestingly, the original iteration of \declare~\cite{DBLP:conf/edoc/PesicSA07} also supports hierarchical composition of \declare constraints and procedural YAWL workflows~\cite{DBLP:books/sp/yawl10}, making it another early example of an HBPR.

 Hierarchical compositions of declarative and procedural models are also explored in multiple other works.
 For example,~\cite{DBLP:conf/otm/SlaatsSMR16} presents formal semantics based on Petri nets and \declare, where any Petri net transition may require the completion of a \declare sub-model, and any activity of a \declare model may require the completion of a Petri net sub-model.
 A corresponding process discovery approach, on the basis of Petri nets and \declare, is developed in~\cite{DBLP:conf/bpm/MaggiSR14}.
 This semantics is general in the sense that other languages, such as BPMN~\cite{BPMN_spec} for procedural models and DCR Graphs~\cite{DBLP:conf/bpm/DeboisHS14,DBLP:journals/corr/abs-1110-4161} for declarative models, could also be integrated by following the same overarching principles.
 This generality is leveraged, for example, in~\cite{DBLP:conf/bis/SchunselaarSMRA18} to develop a process discovery approach which combines \declare with process trees~\cite{DBLP:conf/apn/LeemansFA13} instead of relying on Petri nets.